-The transition from Elected Seats to Community Seats must be performed in a manner that is fair to all Elected members; consequently all of those members will be required to run for reelection in 2016 when the new Community Seats will be created.
+940 The transition from Elected Seats to Associate Seats must be performed in a manner that is fair to all 941 Elected members; consequently all of those members will be required to run for reelection in 2016 942 when the new Associate Seats will be created.

-Candidates in the 2015 annual elections will be informed that if elected their term will be for only a single year, since all candidates must stand for re-election in 2016.
+943 Candidates in the 2015 annual elections were informed that if elected their term would be for only a single year, since all candidates must stand for re-election in 2016.
 Members elected in 2016 will be ranked to determine whether their initial term will be one or two years.
-The 50% of Elected and Com-

-942 munity members who receive the most votes will serve an initial two-year term, while all others will 943 serve an initial one year term.
-All members elected in 2017 and subsequently will serve a two-year
+The 50% of Elected and Associate members who receive the most votes will serve an initial two-year term, while all others will serve an initial one year term.
+All members elected in 2017 and subsequently will serve a two-year term.

-944 term.